Regulators: NC flooding too bad to tally environmental harm

 “Water is still rising, flooding is widespread, and lives are still in danger,” EPA Region 4 Administrator Trey Glenn said, according to the media release.
 “The government’s first responsibility is to protect lives and the health of the citizens impacted.”

 State officials said they have received reports that the earthen dam at one hog lagoon in Duplin County had breached over the weekend, spilling its contents.
-Another 25 of the pits containing animal feces and urine have either suffered structural damage, had wastewater levels go over their tops from heavy rains or had been swamped by floodwaters.
+According to figures released Wednesday four other lagoons had the same structural damage.
+Seventeen had been flooded by nearby rivers and 21 were so full they overflowed.
+The pits contained hog feces and urine.
 Large mounds of manure are also typically stored at poultry farms.

 About 3.4 million chickens and turkeys and 5,500 hogs have been killed in flooding from Florence as rising North Carolina rivers swamped dozens of farm buildings where the animals were being raised for market, according to state officials.